 "The truth is, there is no line.
 There's only your life, how you messed it up, and who is there to save you.
 Or who isn't"

 That's not to say that I was in love with this book.
 Because I really wasn't.
-I read The Five People You Meet in Heaven long time ago, on a plane to Poland, and I remember loving it.
+I read The Five People You Meet in Heaven a long time ago, on a plane to Poland, and I remember loving it.
 I also remember crying a fair amount.
 If you haven't read that yet you definitely should.

 "She wasn't easy on me, don't get me wrong, She smacked me.
 She scolded me.
 She punished me.
 But she loved me.
 She really did.
 She loved me falling off a swing set.
 She loved me stepping on her floors with muddy shoes.
 She loved me coming and going, at my worst and at my best.
 She had a bottomless well of love for me."